 - Being respectful of others.

-- Having enthusiasm for this area of mental health or for the work of PeerTalk.
+- Having enthusiasm for this area of mental health and for the work of PeerTalk.

 - Being a good team player.

 - Being a person of integrity.

 All Support Group Facilitators will undertake a DBS check and have an appropriate awareness of safeguarding issues related to fulfilling the role.

 Creating a space where people feel accepted and valued is one of the core tasks of the PeerTalk Support Group Facilitator.